 - Make sure that the trees surrounding the home are not within 10 feet of the roof.
 Not only can the trees themselves cause damage to the home, but they are often highways for roof rats traveling on and off the roof.
 Roof rats can still climb up siding, brick, gutter downspouts, and many other areas so simply cutting down trees will not solve the problem.
 However, it will help to eliminate the easy access to the roof.

 - Keep all bird and deer feeders at least 20 feet away from the home; this will attract rats among many other nuisance wild animals.

-- After feeding your pets, be sure to put their food away when they are done.
+- After feeding your four-legged family members, be sure to put their food away when they are done.
 We receive a lot of complaints about rats coming up through drains and eating pet food at night.
 Rats will be attracted to the smell of the pet food inside and outside the home.